 Why It’s Time To Trade Your Lip Filler For A Lip Lift

-While temporary, hyaluronic acid-based lip fillers like Restylane are synonymous with a voluptuous (read: Instagram-friendly) mouth, longer lasting fixes have also taken hold.
+While temporary, hyaluronic acid-based lip fillers like Restylane® are synonymous with a voluptuous (read: Instagram-friendly) smile They offer a quick fix but tend to come with short-term results which is why longer lasting fixes have started to take hold.
 According to the American Society of Plastic Surgeons, there were nearly 31,000 surgical (i.e. non-injectable) lip augmentations performed in the U.S. in 2018 — a 66 percent increase from 2000 and 4 percent boost from the previous year.

 So, what's behind the surge?
 The lip lift, a far-from-new but largely under-the-radar surgical procedure, is breaking the bee-sting barrier with permanent results that are customizable and appear naturally full with nary a "trout mouth" or "duck lip" in sight.